MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 How many programmers are there in the world?

-How many programmers were there in the world in 1948? ~5
+In 1948, there were ~5 programmers in the world.

-1955 - thousands of programmers - scientists, mathematicians - drawn out of existing industries.
+In 1955 - 1,000s.

-1965 - 100,000s
+1965 - 100,000s.

-1975 - computer science degrees.

 Since 1975, the number of programmers in the world has ~ doubled every 5 years.

-100,000,000 programmers.
+When Bob gave his talk (2015), there were 100,000,000 programmers in the world.

 > Half the programmers in the world have less than 5 years experience.

 This puts our industry in a state of perpetual inexperience.

 > It doesn't take a lot of intelligence to produce code, but it takes a lot of intelligence and experience to product
-> well structured systems with discipline
+> well structured systems with **discipline**

-Robert reiterates that this discipline is what needs to be instilled in the constant stream of new programmers.
+Discipline must be instilled in the constant stream of new programmers.

 ### Retro